yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 ![Default Passphrase set](/static/ubee/defaultPassphraseSet.png)  |  ![Default SSID set](/static/ubee/defaultSSIDSet.png)

-BTW just a side note, programmer of this router is probably kind of guy which presses CTRL+C multiple times when copying something, just to be sure it really did copy to clipboard:
+BTW just a side note, the programmer of this router is probably the kind of guy who presses CTRL+C multiple times when copying something, just to be sure it really did copy to clipboard:

 [![Sync Sync Sync](/static/ubee/syncSyncSync.png)](/static/ubee/syncSyncSync.png)